huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 The second part will be related to centring the images in the figures, which is what got me into this mess.
 Aside from centring, I also wanted to have some sort of image orientation.
 Which was what led me to revisit this demo in the first place: my [RICG use case write-up](https://github.com/ResponsiveImagesCG/ri-usecases/issues/63). #mildlysidetracked

-### Solution #1: Javascript
+### Solution #1: JavaScript

 Let's talk about the cop-out solution first.
 Since the problem arises from nesting mixed writing modes, maybe stop using them?
-Based on our observations from above, a Javascript event listener to toggle CSS classes on the `html` element could potentially solve a lot of the weird rendering issues.
+Based on our observations from above, a JavaScript event listener to toggle CSS classes on the `html` element could potentially solve a lot of the weird rendering issues.
 Okay, code time <span class="emoji" role="img" tabindex="0" aria-label="nerd face">&#x1F913;</span>.

 The 2 classes I want to toggle between are uncreatively named `vertical` and `horizontal`.
 Since I already have the checkbox, might as well make use of it to be the class toggler.